-- 1- The Board of Directors and Regional Councils Members of the Institute work on a volunteer basis on its behalf and receive neither financial nor material compensation and agree to abide by the Conflict of Interest Policy attached as Schedule A to this Code. - 2- The Board of Directors Members agree to maintain the confidentiality of any institute related information received unless the Board of Directors has given its express consent that the information be divulged.
+- 1- Members of the Board of Directors and Regional Councils of the Institute work on a volunteer basis on its behalf and receive neither financial nor material compensation.
+They agree to abide by the Conflict of Interest Policy attached as Schedule A to this Code. - 2- The members of the Board of Directors agree to maintain the confidentiality of any instituterelated information received unless the Board of Directors has given its express consent that the information be divulged.

-- 3- The Regional Councils Members agree to maintain the confidentiality of any Institute related information received unless their respective Regional Council has given its express consent that the information be divulged. - 4- The Board of Directors and Regional Councils Members agree to maintain transparency with regard to matters of the Institute, while respecting the personal and private lives of individuals.
-They agree to respond with dispatch to any request for information concerning the Institute's activities. - The Board of Directors and Regional Councils Members agree to avoid any situation which is a conflict of interest or which may appear to be a conflict of interest.
-For this reason, among others, they will refrain from pursuing business dealings with the Institute and will avoid any situation where they may be in a position to promote their own personal interests or those of associates to the detriment of the interests of the Institute. - 6- The Board of Directors and Regional Councils Members agree, according to the Canadian Charter of Rights, to avoid any discriminatory conduct based on, among others but not limited to, sex, race, colour, religion, handicap or political belief.
+- 3- Regional Council Members agree to maintain the confidentiality of any Institute-related information received unless their respective Regional Council has given its express consent that the information be divulged. - 4- Members of the Board of Directors and Regional Councils agree to maintain transparency with regard to matters of the Institute, while respecting the personal and private lives of individuals.
+They agree to respond promptly to any request for information concerning the Institute's activities. - Members of the Board of Directors and Regional Councils agree to avoid any situation which is a conflict of interest or which may appear to be a conflict of interest.
+For this reason, among others, they will refrain from pursuing business dealings with the Institute and will avoid any situation where they may be in a position to promote their own personal interests or those of associates to the detriment of the interests of the Institute. - 6- Members of the Board of Directors and Regional Councils agree in accordance with the federal and provincial human rights legislation to avoid any discriminatory conduct based on, among others but not limited to, sex, race, colour, religion, disability or political belief.